David-Peede/gist-hub/python/arialmt_fonts_in_matplotlib.md

 ### Step 1.
 Acquire the Font Family

 `matplotlib` needs `.ttf` font files, which are not trivial to acquire.
-As a convience you can download the ArialMT font family from [here](https://github.com/David-Peede/gist-hub/blob/main/data/ArialMT.zip) by clicking on the download raw file icon, after which you will need to unzip it like so.
+As a convenience, you can download the ArialMT font family from [here](https://github.com/David-Peede/gist-hub/blob/main/data/ArialMT.zip) by clicking on the download raw file icon.
+After that, you will need to unzip it.

 ```bash
 unzip ArialMT.zip
 ```

-If everything worked correctly you should now have a `ArialMT` directory.
+If everything worked correctly you should now have an `ArialMT` directory.

 ### Step 2.
 Find your  `matplotlib`  Font Directory

-You will need to find the directory  where `matplotlib`  store its fonts, here is how I did it. __NOTE:__ Your output will look different from mine.
+You will need to find the directory where `matplotlib` stores its fonts.
+Here is how I did it. __NOTE:__ Your output will look different from mine.

 ```python
 import matplotlib